jrpool/mutably-starter/README.md

 The demonstration takes the form of an interface that manages the user’s interactions with a database of books.

-The application fulfills the requirements of the “CRUD Mutably” module in Phase 3 of the [Learners Guild][lg] curriculum.
+The application fulfills the requirements of the “CRUD Mutably” module (Module 383) in Phase 3 of the [Learners Guild][lg] curriculum.

 Users of this application can perceive that it illustrates some web application development techniques but does not pretend to provide a realistically rich interface for interaction with a database of books.
 Real book catalogues assign values to many more properties of their records than this application does.
 The Mutably books database is, likewise, intended as a simplified model, and this application manipulates all of the properties that the API allows.